top of page

 'Really?'
 She doesn't say it again but her face does.

 'Well, I couldn't take Cillian's fussing over me anymore.
 Every minute, it's...
 Do you want a coffee?
-Would you like something to eat?
 Are you hungry?
-Are you warm enough?'
+Can I get you something to eat?
+Are you warm enough?
+Do you want me to get you anything?'

 I pause.